Skip to main content Skip to footer site map

 Order W-2s, W-3s, and Other Applicable Year-End Tax Forms

-As mentioned earlier, you need to provide your employees with end-of-year tax statements via IRS Form W-2.
-You can get these necessary forms directly from your payroll service provider, printed from your payroll management system, or directly from the IRS.
-If you plan to obtain blank forms directly from the IRS for manual completion, be sure to order the forms well before the end of the year so you can begin processing them immediately after the final payroll period.
+As mentioned, you must provide your employees with end-of-year tax statements via IRS Form W-2.
+You can get these necessary forms from your payroll service provider, printed from your payroll management system, or the IRS.
+If you plan to obtain blank forms directly from the IRS for manual completion, order them well before the end of the year so you can begin processing them immediately after the final payroll period.

 Determine Your Payroll Policies for the New Year

-While many businesses follow the same payroll schedule and policies year after year, you may be considering a change to your payroll structure.
+While many businesses follow the same payroll schedule and policies year after year, you may consider changing your payroll structure.
 In the age of more employees expecting quick access to their paychecks, you may want to evaluate whether options such as pay-on-demand make sense for your business.
-The end of the year may be the best time to implement a change, so evaluate those decisions now.
-Determine the paycheck deposit schedule you plan to use in the new year, as well as what options you'll have for employees to receive their paychecks.
+The end of the year may be the best time to implement a change, so assess those decisions now.
+Determine the paycheck deposit schedule you plan to use in the new year and your options for employees to receive their paychecks.

 Check for Special Circumstances

-While these things may not apply to all businesses in every calendar year, you may have some special tasks to complete if your business experienced any of the following:
+While these things may not apply to all businesses in every calendar year, you may have some particular tasks to complete if your business experiences any of the following:

 If any of these situations apply, try to resolve these issues before the end of the year.
-If that isn't possible, verify how these issues will affect your end-of-year payroll.
+Verify how these issues will affect your end-of-year payroll if that isn't possible.

 Payroll Checklist: After the Year's Last Payroll and Before the First Payroll of the New Year

-While much of the planning and organization on your payroll year-end checklist can be done in advance, there are several important steps to complete after the final payroll period of the year.
-Once your final payroll period has been calculated, be sure to do the following.
+While much of the planning and organization on your payroll year-end checklist can be done in advance, there are several essential steps to complete after the final payroll period of the year.
+Once your final payroll period has been calculated, do the following.

 Finalize Wage, Tax, and Benefits Information